ymich9963/mdnotes.nvim/README.md

 ```

 ## LSPs
-The main reason I made this plugin was dissatisfaction with MD LSPs at the time, and I really wanted to use Neovim as my notes editor.
-Now the plugin has more useful features for me than the editors I used to use, which is nice.
-It is recommended to use LSPs with the plugin since I'm trying to work with the LSPs and not try to create something from scratch.
+The main reason I started this project was dissatisfaction with MD LSPs at the time, and I really wanted to use Neovim as my notes editor.
+It is recommended to use LSPs with `mdnotes` since I'm trying to work with the LSPs and to not try to create something from scratch.
 So far certain LSP features haven't been working for me fully, but I do recommend [markdown-oxide](https://github.com/Feel-ix-343/markdown-oxide) and [marksman](https://github.com/artempyanykh/marksman).

 ## Other Cool Markdown-related Plugins
 - [obsidian.nvim](https://github.com/obsidian-nvim/obsidian.nvim)